-Why do women and couples come to OA&FS?
+Why do pregnant people come to OA&FS?
 These stories take you inside their lives.

 Expectant parents are often navigating complex situations

-Every day we hear a variety of stories in which pregnant women and couples are making difficult choices.
+Every day we hear a variety of stories in which pregnant people and their non-pregnant partners are making difficult choices.
 We combined details from these stories into the composite scenarios below.
 These expectant parents deserve to connect with an agency whose services are empowering, informative and compassionate.
-We’re honored to serve them.
+We're honored to serve them.

 We honor your unique experience in all its complexity.